SUV Sales offset Carmakers Electric Gains, Greenpeace Says - UrduPoint

 Asked about the report, Hyundai said it was expanding its fleet of "fully electric SUV vehicles" that include Kia's EV5 and the recently launched EV9.

-"Hyundai Motor and Kia are committed to eco-friendly mobility" with a "focus on fully electric vehicles," the company in a statement provided to AFP.
+"Hyundai Motor and Kia are committed to eco-friendly mobility" with a "focus on fully electric vehicles," the company in a statement.

 The United Nations has projected that the world will see its first full year at 1.5 degrees Celsius above pre-industrial levels -- the target set in the 2015 Paris Agreement -- in the early 2030s.